Welcome to "Pizza... take two!"

-I'm NOT going to give up on making pizza.
-This page was created out of the shame of how my first pie had to be PUSHED OFF the paddle/spatula (read: almost scraped!!!) ...
+I'm NOT going to give up on making this delicious pie.
+I created this page out of the shame of how my first pie had to be PUSHED OFF the paddle/spatula (read: almost scraped!!!)

 I put the parchment paper on the spatula, cut it down to size and left about a one inch overlap of paper all around.
 I then placed the crust on it and shaped it so it wasn't hanging off the spatula/paddle!
 There's the dough, in the photo, ready for the oven, sat on the parchment paper.